fjkz/tt-runner/README.md

 1.test_ng.sh.out  2.test_ok.sh.out  result.txt
 ```

-`*.out` are stdout and stderr of each scripts. `result.txt` is the TAP formatted result.
+`*.out` are the stdout and the stderr of each scripts. `result.txt` is the TAP formatted result.

 ### Testing scripts

-Testing scripts must return a non-zero exit-code when the test fails.
-TT-Runner verifies whether each test succeeded or failed with the exit-code.
+Testing scripts must exit with a non-zero status code when the test fails.
+TT-Runner verifies whether each test succeeded or failed with status code.

 Script files must be executable.
 Unexecutable files are skipped.
-Any programming language is available, but do not forget the shebang.
+Any programming language are available, but do not forget the shebang.

 Testing scripts are executed in the directory where they exist.
-TT-Runner change the working directory internally.
+TT-Runner changes the working directory internally.
 If we do not want to change the working directory, we can set `--no-chdir` option.

 ### Directory structure

-TT-Runner runs a test suite in a directory.
-Executable files and child directories in the directory are called *nodes*.
-TT-Runner defines six node types:
+Files and directories in the directory are called *nodes*.
+Six node types are defined:

 - test node,
 - run node,